collective/collective.jsonify/docs/install.rst

 =================

 Put ``collective.jsonify`` and ``simplejson`` in your PYTHON_PATH.
-How you do this it does not really matter.
+How you do this does not really matter.
 You could:

 1. Play with PYTHON_PATH manually.
 2. Use ``easy_install collective.jsonify`` or ``pip collective.jsonify`` which